VBernasconi/digital_musicology/milestone3.md

 <img src="images/songs_per_key.png" alt="drawing" width="450"/>

 Finally, a plot displaying the distribution of the songs per key.
+One can observe that C is the most used root, followed by G, which is consistent with what we have seen in lectures.
+The diatonic scale is more used with the exception of B, which is a little less used that C#.
 Concerning the modality, 58% of the entries are classified as major, 18% as minor and 24% are not classified.
 For the time signature, 70% of the data are 4/4, 6% are 3/4, 0.6% are considered other (5:4 or 1:4) and 23.4% are not classified.

 <img src="images/entries_per_year.png" alt="drawing" width="450"/>